Skip to main content

 Run tests in parallel

-Cypress can run tests in parallel across multiple machines.
+Cypress can run tests in parallel across multiple machines, cutting your total run time roughly in proportion to the number of machines.

 You'll want to refer to your CI provider's documentation on how to set up multiple machines to run in your CI environment.